Children taking the RainReach Pledge

 Mobilising Water Volunteers or Mentors to offer time at the school one Saturday a month.

-Water experts talking to teachers / children every fortnight with offline and online gatherings to discuss the rainwater captured, the rainfall received, conservation measures adopted and imbibed in families of parents beyond the school
+Water experts talking to teachers / children every fortnight with offline and online gatherings to discuss rainwater captured, rainfall received, conservation measures adopted and imbibed in families of parents beyond the school.

-Galvanising surveys of water use patterns among buildings in the neighbourhood with the senior school children leading the survey campaigns
+Galvanising surveys of water use patterns among buildings in the neighbourhood with highschool children leading survey campaigns

 Neighbourhood campaigns for accelerating adoption of water practices by offering them simple metrics of savings in energy and carbon apart from long term water security

-Getting children to learn by doing with the hardware in place for the school.
-The children lead and maintain themselves.
-They learn to fix.
-They understand how much water they need, and how it can be stored and provided at the school.
+Getting children to learn-by-doing; to understand how much water they need, and how it can be stored and provided at the school.

 They learn how borewells damage the environment.
 They learn the equation with rains and our water use.
 They learn to understand where water is sourced, stored, distributed and sensibly recycled, and not just wasted away.